 For example, legal services attorneys won landmark decisions, such as Shapiro v.
 Thompson, 394 U.S. 638 (1969), which ensured that legal welfare recipients were not arbitrarily denied benefits.
 Perhaps the greatest victory was Goldberg v.
 Kelley, 397 U.S. 254 (1970), which led to the due process revolution.
 Goldberg required the government to follow due process when seeking to terminate benefits.
 A series of later cases expanded due process to large areas of public and private spheres.
 Escalero v.
-New York City

-Housing Authority, 425 F.2d 953 (2d Cir.
-1970), required public housing authorities to provide hearings before evictions from public housing.
-Later decisions, such as Fuentes v.
+New York City Housing Authority, 425 F.2d 953 (2d Cir.
+1970), required public housing authorities to provide hearings before evictions from public housing; and later decisions, such as Fuentes v.
 Shevin, 407 U.S. 67 (1972), ensured that private parties must follow due process when seeking to recover possessions, such as automobiles.

 Equally significant were judicial decisions that expanded common law theories on retaliatory evictions and implied warranty of habitability.
 These decisions were stimulated by the creative advocacy of the lawyers involved.
 For example, legal services helped develop the theory that tenants could not be evicted in retaliation for asserting their legal rights.
 In Edwards v.
 Habib, 397 F.2d (D.C.
 Cir.
-1968), the Court held that the landlord's "right" to terminate a month-to-month tenancy "for any reason or no reason at all" did not include the "right" to terminate because the tenant complained of housing code original restrictions were reinstated following debate on the House floor.
-In the end, 24 restrictive amendments were appended to the bill, limiting the types of cases legal services attorneys could take, restricting lobbying and rulemaking, limiting class actions, and eliminating training and back-up centers.
-The back-up centers were a favorite target of conservatives because they were seen as the breeding ground for legal services activism and the incubator for law reform efforts.
+1968), the Court held that the landlord's "right" to terminate a month-to-month tenancy "for any reason or no reason at all" did not include the "right" to terminate because the tenant complained of housing code violations.
+Today, the doctrine of retaliatory eviction is the rule in most states and is endorsed by the Restatement of American Law of Property.
+Similarly, legal services developed the doctrine of implied warranty of habitability in Javins v.
+First Nat'l Realty Corp., 428 F.2d 1071 (D.C.
+Cir.
+1970).
+This doctrine is also the major rule, reflected in the Uniform Residential Landlord-Tenant Act, and is the rule of the Restatement of American Law of Property.